BridgesLab/PrecisionNutrition/Human Genetics/mr-calcium-validation.html.md

 :::

-From the CAUSE analyses there is significant evidence to prefer the causal pathway compared with the shared (pleiotropic pathways; p=1.848376\times 10^{-5}).
-The estimated causal effect ($\gamma$) is 0.48 (0.41, 0.55) and the residual correlated pleiotropy was small after accounting for this causal effect.
-The -0.05 (-1.15, 0.58) is near zero for the causal model but is strong for the shared model 0.52 (0.45, 0.59).
-This suggests strong correlated horizontal pleiotropy.
-This explains 0.81 (0.7, 0.9)% of the genetic correlation between traits.
+From the CAUSE analyses there is significant evidence to prefer the causal pathway compared with the shared (pleiotropic) pathways (p=2.1703013\times 10^{-5}).
+The estimated causal effect ($\gamma$) is 0.48 (0.41, 0.55) and the residual correlated pleiotropy was minimal after accounting for this causal effect.
+The $\eta$ = -0.05 (-1.15, 0.58) is near zero for the causal model but is substantial for the sharing model [$\eta$=-0.05 (-1.15, 0.58)]].
+In the absence of a causal effect (sharing model), correlated horizontal pleiotropy would explain 0.81 (0.7, 0.9)% of the genetic correlation between traits.
+However, the preference for the causal model indicates the observed correlation is primarily driven by the causal pathway rather than shared pleiotropy.

 ### Leave-one-out Analysis